SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 NPs also advocate for their patients by promoting healthcare policies that can benefit them, and speak out on behalf of patients who do not have a voice.
 See some of what NPs are advocating for here!

-8. Managing Their Practice
+8. Manage Their Practice

+What does a nurse practitioner do daily, that maybe is outside the purview of most healthcare professionals?
+Many of them own a business!
 Have you ever thought about what it would be like to run your own healthcare practice?
 Some states allow NPs to manage their own practice and work independently (i.e., without physician supervision)!
 Opportunities like this allow an NP to participate in an entrepreneurial business model while also helping to increase access to care for many patients.

-9. Engaging in Ongoing Education
+9. Engage in Ongoing Education

 In addition to the day-to-day tasks of patient care, NPs have other responsibilities as well, which include continuing education.
 NPs must regularly continue their education throughout their career to stay up-to-date on current practices in order to maintain their licensure.
 This promotes lifelong learning and professional growth.